35percent/11tystarter/src/posts/southwark-loses-social-rented-housing-from-new-development.md

 ---
-title: Southwark loses social rented housing from Bermondsey development
+title: Southwark turns blind eye to social rent homes let at market-related rents
-description: Council fails to enforce affordable housing requirement
+description: Council fails to enforce social housing requirement
 date: 2023-05-15T08:03:30.659Z
 ---
 Southwark Council has declined to take any action to recover nine social rented homes that have been lost from Gutenberg Court, a housing development in Grange Rd.
 Southwark Law Centre made a formal complaint in October 2021 that homes were being advertised on the Council's Homesearch website at over twice the average social rent levels.
 After a lengthy delay the Council have now replied that it will not be taking any enforcement action.